SovereignCloudStack/standards/Informational/adaption-costs.md

 by using the ["osism-image-manager"](https://github.com/osism/openstack-image-manager) tool.
 The `openstack-image-manager` expects a file containing information about the images.
 This isn't provided by the SCS project, but can be derived from the information available in the standard documents.
-Through this mechanism, the `openstack-image-manager` also enables the adaption of the "SCS Image Metadata Standard (scs-0102-v1-image-metadata)".
+Through this mechanism, the `openstack-image-manager` also enables the adoption of the "SCS Image Metadata Standard (scs-0102-v1-image-metadata)".

-This project provides an `images.yaml` file containing the standard images expected by this standard in order to cut down on future adaption costs.
+This project provides an `images.yaml` file containing the standard images expected by this standard in order to cut down on future adoption costs.
 The file will be up-to-date with the current standard version.

-Additional images must be included and their properties adapted to the needs of the provider, which should make them SCS-compatible, if all properties listed in the `images.yaml` are set.
+Additional images must be included and their properties adopted to the needs of the provider, which should make them SCS-compatible, if all properties listed in the `images.yaml` are set.
 For more information on this read either the ["Image metadata" standard](https://github.com/SovereignCloudStack/standards/blob/main/Standards/scs-0102-v1-image-metadata.md) or the ["SCS compliance" document](scs-compliance.md).